Visiting The Slieve League Cliffs – Donegal’s Answer to the Cliffs of Moher

 Many Irish people, myself included, would argue that the Slieve League Cliffs are every bit as impressive at the Cliffs of Moher and in many ways, the area surrounding the Slieve League Cliffs is actually MORE beautiful than the drives in and around the Cliffs of Moher.
-Not to mention, the Slieve League cliffs are also the second highest sea cliffs in Europe.
+Not to mention, the Slieve League cliffs are also the second-highest sea cliffs in Europe.
 Impressive.

 Where are the Slieve League Cliffs?

-If you’re renting a car, or a campervan like us, you just follow the R263 from Donegal all the way to Slieve League (make sure you follow the coastal route, even if it’s an extra 10 minutes or so, the Wild Atlantic Way is unreal).
+If you’re renting a car or a campervan like us, you just follow the R263 from Donegal all the way to Slieve League (make sure you follow the coastal route, even if it’s an extra 10 minutes or so, the Wild Atlantic Way is unreal).
 If you don’t have a car you can contact these guys, they run tours from Donegal to the Slieve League Cliffs.
 Personally, I’d recommend car hire for this though, even just for a day, it’s a brilliant day out.

-After breakfast in Donegal, we drove our campervan across the West coast of Ireland, marveling at just how beautiful my country is.
+For me, after breakfast in Donegal, we drove our campervan across the West coast of Ireland, marveling at just how beautiful my country is.
 The weather was actually nice today, which is kinda necessary when you’re off to see amazing landscapes.
 That was a massive relief to be honest, because in bad weather, the cliffs aren’t really worthwhile.

 As soon as you jump out of your car, instantly you’re greeted with this….